-The Chief Executive of the Ghana Cocoa Board (COCOBOD), Joseph Boahen Aidoo has charged the staff of the cocoa company to become distinguished ambassadors of the “Super Food” and promote its consumption at all times.
+CHIEF EXECUTIVE Officer (CEO) of the Ghana Cocoa Board (COCOBOD), Joseph Boahen Aidoo, has charged staff of the cocoa company to be ambassadors of cocoa and promote its consumption at all times.

 “We are celebrating a very important gift given to us and that is cocoa.
 We are celebrating Chocolate Day and we are celebrating cocoa as well.
 This super food has been given to us and we must go out there as ambassadors of chocolate to promote this wonderful food,” he said.

 The COCOBOD boss was speaking at a variety show organised for the staff on the eve of this year’s National Chocolate Day celebration.